lemlac/mulem/docs/reference.md

 ### `with`

-Automically cleans up certain objects.
+Automatically cleans up certain objects.
 Use `as` to use the object within a scope.

 ```mu
 try